Hermeian haloes: Field haloes that interacted with both the Milky Way and M31: Results

 As the \hermeian{} haloes pass through each Local Group primary, tidal forces suppress further accretion of matter and strip mass from their outer layers \citep[e.g.][]{kravtsov_tumultuous_2004,penarrubia_tidal_2008,warnick_tidal_2008}.
 Most of this mass loss occurs near pericentre \citep{zavala_dark_2019} concurrently with tidally induced shock heating that reduces the inner density of the infalling halo and increases its concentration \citep{hayashi_structural_2003,kazantzidis_density_2004}.
 Here, we explore how these dynamical processes affect the properties of the haloes at \z[0].
-In the main panel of \figref{fig:Results:c_vs_vmax}, we compare the concentrations, \cvir{},\footnote{\AHF{} calculates concentrations using \exteqns{9}{10} of \citet{prada_halo_2012}, i.e. it does not fit a NFW profile but instead uses \Vmax{} and $V_{200}$ to find \cvir{} via an iterative process.} of the backsplash haloes (dashed contours and squares), dark \hermeian{} haloes (triangles), and the \hermeian{} galaxies (symbols as used in \figref{fig:Results:hermeian_distance}) with the rest of the field halo population (solid contours and points) as a function of their maximum circular velocity, \Vmax{}.\footnote{\AHF{} uses a kernel density smoothing technique to calculate \Vmax{} for each halo.} This is a stable proxy for halo mass, even for objects that experienced some tidal stripping, and \Vmax{} correlates more strongly to certain observable properties (such as galaxy rotation curves) than the halo mass \citep[see discussion in][\extsec{1.2}]{knebe_structure_2013}.
-As the field and backsplash populations are large, within the 99th percentiles we represent these populations using solid and dashed isodensity contours, respectively.
-The shaded region in the main panel shows isodensity contours for backsplash haloes that pass through one of the primary haloes exactly twice.
-We refer to these objects as the `${N{=}2}$' backsplash population.
-Their interaction history is similar to that of the \hermeian{} haloes and their properties evolve in a similar manner.
-In all cases we exclude haloes for which \AHF{} could not determine a concentration.
-In the upper and right panels of \figref{fig:Results:c_vs_vmax}, we decompose the parameter space into probability distribution functions for each halo population.
-The field, (total) backsplash, and \hermeian{} halo populations are represented by thin solid lines, thick dashed lines, and thick solid lines, respectively.
+In the lower left-hand panel of \figref{fig:Results:c200_vs_vmax_vmax_vs_m200}, we compare the concentrations, \cvir{}, of the \hermeian{} and backsplash haloes with the regular field halo population as a function of their maximum circular velocities, \Vmax{}.\footnote{\AHF{} uses a kernel density smoothing technique to calculate \Vmax{} for each halo.} This is a stable proxy for halo mass -- even for objects that experienced some tidal stripping -- that correlates to certain observable properties, such as galaxy rotation curves, more strongly than the halo mass \citep[see discussion in][\extsec{1.2}]{knebe_structure_2013}. \AHF{} calculates halo concentrations under the assumption that the distributions of DM and baryons are described by Navarro--Frenk--White~(NFW) profiles \citep{navarro_simulations_1995,navarro_structure_1996,navarro_universal_1997}.\footnote{\AHF{} calculates \cvir{} using \exteqns{9}{10} of \citet{prada_halo_2012}, i.e. it does not fit a NFW profile but instead uses \Vmax{} and $V_{200}$ to find \cvir{} via an iterative process.} In most cases this is a good choice; however, objects that passed close to one or both of the massive hosts, such as the \hermeian{} and backsplash haloes, have likely been tidally stripped, which truncates their density profiles at large radii \citep{penarrubia_tidal_2008,errani_asymptotic_2021}.
+For these haloes, we follow the prescription in \citet{errani_asymptotic_2021} and fit the DM distribution using truncated NFW profiles.
+We compare these to NFW fits to the DM component and find that in almost all cases the truncated profiles are very similar.
+This is because most of the interacting field haloes escaped the virial radii of the hosts more than \Gyr[0.5] ago, which is equivalent to several tens or hundreds of dynamical times.
+During this interval the haloes virialize and re-adopt NFW profile forms.
+Therefore, we use NFW halo concentrations from \AHF{} throughout the rest of this paper except in \secref{sec:Results:Jfactors} where only derived quantities from fits to the DM components of the haloes are relevant.